wrh316/Class-10-seat/README.md

         // 重置输出
         function resetOutput() {
-            document.getElementById('output').textContent = 'Welcome to use the intelligent seat allocation system.\nClick the button above to start generating a random seating chart.';
+            document.getElementById('output').textContent = 'Welcome to use the intelligent seat allocation system.\nClick the button above to start generating a random seating chart.\nThis system ensures the randomness and fairness of seat allocation, with a 3.2% probability of each person being assigned.';
             document.getElementById('seatingPlan').innerHTML = '<div style="text-align: center; padding: 40px; color: #7f8c8d; font-size: 1.2rem;">Click the "Generate Random Seating Chart" button to start seat allocation.</div>';
         }